DKW Junior: Chronology

 In January 1963 the Junior De Luxe was replaced by the DKW F12.
 Outwardly there was little change, but the C pillar became more angular and the engine was enlarged to 889 cc which was reflected by a claimed increase in output to 40 bhp.
 Apart from the engines, the big news from the F12 involved the brakes: the F12 was the first car in this class to be equipped with front disc brakes.
-Although the DKW F12 was enthusiastically received by the motoring press, it's sales were constrained in some countries by high import duties.
+Although the DKW F12 was enthusiastically received by the motoring press, its sales were constrained in some countries by high import duties.
 In July 1965, the F11 and F12 retailed for £998 and £1198 respectively in New Zealand.

 "MOTORMAN" magazine in New Zealand also described the car in July 1965 thus - "The DKW F12 in standard trim is a pleasant car offering quiet and comfortable motoring with excellent amenities.
 It is rapid for its size and has proved a very reliable conveyance over long distances."

 "CAR" magazine in South Africa described the car thus in March 1964 - "By making some subtle changes to the Junior, the manufacturers have succeeded in producing a car in the F12 which is substantially different.
 It has many features which set it apart from the run of light cars and some ways is something of an aristocrat in its field".

 The DKW F11/64, was a reduced-specification version of the DKW F12, featuring the same body, with minor changes, including a carry over of the tail lights of the DKW Junior de Luxe.